jackfrost68/Spotify_Analysis/README.md

 <ins>*Introduction:*</ins>

-Last week Spotify sent out its yearly Spotify Wrapped feature.
 To better understand what happens under the hood when selecting a genre of a song on Spotify, I used a random forest model to analyze a data set from [Kaggle](https://www.kaggle.com/datasets/mrmorj/dataset-of-songs-in-spotify?resource=download).
-I also use a classification tree to analyze important variables at play when selecting songs in HipHop and R&B genres.
+I also used a classification tree to analyze important variables at play when selecting songs in HipHop and R&B genres.
 I chose this machine learning model because it can take in both numerical and categorical data input, e.g., tempo, title, loudness of a song, and make a prediction for a categorical variable, e.g.. genre.
-Lastly, since most of my songs were under 3 minutes, I analyzed the average duration of songs over the last five years using Tableau.
+Lastly, since most of my songs were under 3 minutes, I analyzed the average duration of songs over the last ten years using Tableau.

 <ins>*Managing the dataset:*</ins>